ChomeNS/chomens-bot-java-mirror/README.md

 }
 ```

-Then at the root of the project run `./gradlew shadowJar` for Linux or `gradlew.bat shadowJar` for Windows
+Then at the root of the project run `./gradlew build` to build.

 The .jar file will be at `build/libs`, to run the bot do `java -jar chomens_bot-rolling-all.jar`